Home Teachers Kids Powerpoints Games Incas Mayas Aztecs

 Crime & Punishment

-Crime and Punishment: There was almost no crime in the Inca Empire.
+There was almost no crime in the Inca Empire.
 Inca laws were very harsh.
 Punishment was swift.

+Begging Bowls: If you were caught stealing or cheating, you either had your hands and feet cut off, or your eyes gouged out.
+True, the state did take care of you after that.
+They clothed and fed you.
 Every day, criminals were taken to the city gates and assigned a begging bowl.
 As people passed by, criminals had to announce their crimes.
-If their stories were interesting, people would toss food or small trinkets into the begging bowls.
-That way, each criminal could prove how many people had stopped to listen as they confessed their crimes.
-And the people had daily reminders of what would happen to them if they broke the law.
+People would toss food or small trinkets into the bowls if stories were good.
+That way, each criminal could prove how many people had stopped to listen as they confessed their crime over and over.
+The people had daily reminders of what would happen to them if they broke the law.

 The Incas for Kids